Prostitution in Guatemala: La Linea All-Stars

 In 2004, some of the prostitutes formed a five-a-side football team to bring attention to the indignities and dangers of their lives.
 They joined a local league and their first match was against a high class private girls' school.
 During the game the parents found out how the team playing their daughters were and had the game stopped.
 Following this the team was expelled from the league.

 As a result of the publicity surrounding the incident, a local travel company sponsored them to go on a tour of Guatemala, playing against other teams including other teams of prostitutes, such as the "Tigers of Desire", a team from a brothel in Flores.
 The tour attracted adverse publicity from moral conservatives and sponsorship was withdrawn.

 Director Chema Rodríguez made a documentary film, Estrellas de La Línea, about the All Stars in 2006.

 HIV

-With less than 1 percent of the adult population estimated to be HIV-positive, Guatemala is considered to have a concentrated epidemic.
+With about 1 percent of the adult population estimated to be HIV-positive, Guatemala is considered to have a concentrated epidemic.
 In 2008, national HIV prevalence among sex workers is 4 percent, and among street-based female sex workers prevalence is as high as 12 percent.
 Following national and local awareness campaigns, education on sexual health and condom distribution, the HIV prevalence rate amongst sex workers dropped to 1.6% in 2016.